Jesssullivan/QEMU-Raspian/README.md

    - ***qemu_stretchlite.toml:***
      fetches and starts a run-of-the-mill Raspbian stretch emulation without a desktop environment.
    - ***qemu_stretchdesk.toml:***
      fetches and starts a run-of-the-mill Raspbian stretch emulation with the standard raspbian a desktop environment.
-   - ***qemu_buster64.toml:***
-     fetches and starts a 64 bit Raspbian Buster emulation with the standard raspbian a desktop environment (2g + Cortex a53)
    - ***retropie.toml:***
      launch a (Pi3) retropie emulator emulation *(....recursively giggles recursively....  this is a joke xD)*